-THANK YOU to EVERYONE who helped contribute to our first phase of the Charles J. Evered House… because of you, we were able to accomplish our first $25,000 fundraising campaign — enabling us to make the down payment ON THE HOUSE!
-We have now started the second phase of the campaign to raise an additional $225,000 for ongoing operational expenses including mortgage payment, property maintainence, program development and expenses, plus the renovations needed to welcome our first veteran artists.
-These include better accommodations for those with disabilities, furniture, converting the garage into an art studio, new flooring, paint and much more.
+THANK YOU to EVERYONE who helped contribute to our first phase of the Charles J. Evered House… because of you, we were able to accomplish our initial fundraising goal — enabling us to make the down payment ON THE HOUSE!
+We have now started the next phase of our campaign to raise additional funds for ongoing operational expenses including mortgage payment, property maintainence, program development and expenses, plus the renovations needed to welcome our first veteran artists.
+These include furniture, converting the garage into an art studio, new flooring, paint and much more.

 The "CJE House" will be an artist residency specifically for artists who are military veterans and individuals who serve in conflict zones, such as war reporters, combat photographers, etc.